Gregor Strasser: Role in the Nazi Party's national organisation

 After 1925, Strasser's organizational skills helped transform the Nazi Party from a marginal south-German splinter party into a nationwide party with mass appeal.
 Due to the public-speaking ban issued against Hitler, Strasser had been deputized (by Hitler) to represent the party in the north and speak.
 Through much of 1925, Strasser took full advantage of his liberties as a member of the Reichstag; using his free railroad passes, he traveled extensively throughout northern and western Germany appointing Gauleiters, setting up party branches, and delivering numerous public speeches.
 Lacking Hitler's oratorical gifts to move the masses, Strasser's personality alone was nonetheless sufficient to influence an audience.
 His concerted efforts helped the northern party so much that before the end of 1925, there were some 272 local NSDAP chapters compared to the 71 that existed before the failed putsch.

+To compete with Marxist parties for the loyalty of the urban working class, Strasser's northern bloc reinforced the "anti-capitalist", "socialist" aspects of the Nazi program.
+It was under the guise of this strategy that the group commonly referred to by modern opinions as the "Nazi Left" or "Strasser wing."
+Strasser established the Party in northern and western Germany as a strong political association, one which attained a larger membership than Hitler's southern party section.
+The party's own foreign organization was also formed on Strasser's initiative.
+He also founded the National Socialist Working Association on 10 September 1925.
+This was a short-lived group of about a dozen northern and western German Gauleiter.
-Strasser's brand of socialism is discernible from a speech he made to the Reichstag in November 1925:

-We National Socialists want the economic revolution involving the nationalization of the economy...We want in place of an exploitative capitalist economic system a real socialism, maintained not by a soulless Jewish-materialist outlook but by the believing, sacrificial, and unselfish old German community sentiment, community purpose, and economic feeling.
-We want the social revolution in order to bring about the national revolution.
+Strasser's brand of antisemitic "socialism" is discernible from a speech he made to the Reichstag in November 1925:We National Socialists want the economic revolution involving the nationalization of the economy...We want in place of an exploitative capitalist economic system a real socialism, maintained not by a soulless Jewish-materialist outlook but by the believing, sacrificial, and unselfish old German community sentiment, community purpose, and economic feeling.
+We want the social revolution in order to bring about the national revolution.Despite disagreements with Hitler, the Strassers did not represent a radical wing opposed to the party mainstream.
+Gottfried Feder was more radical and held great favour at the time.